Klingon

-The Klingons (/ˈklɪŋ(g)ɒn/ KLING-(g)on; Klingon: tlhIngan /tlh/) are a humanoid species of aliens in the science fiction franchise Star Trek.
+The Klingons (/ˈklɪŋ.(g)ɒn/ KLING-(g)on; Klingon: tlhIngan /tlh/) are a humanoid species of aliens in the science fiction franchise Star Trek.

 Developed by screenwriter Gene L. Coon in 1967 for the original Star Trek (TOS) series, Klingons were humanoids characterized by prideful ruthlessness and brutality.
-Hailing from their homeworld Qo'noS (pronounced approximately as /kho-nosh/, but usually rendered as /kronos/ in English), Klingons practiced feudalism and authoritarianism, with a warrior caste relying on slave labor and reminiscent of Ancient Sparta.
+Hailing from their homeworld Qo'noS (in the Klingon language pronounced //ˈq͡χoʔnoʂ//, but usually rendered as //ˈkronos// in English), Klingons practiced feudalism and authoritarianism, with a warrior caste relying on slave labor and reminiscent of Ancient Sparta.
 With a greatly expanded budget for makeup and effects, the Klingons were completely redesigned for Star Trek: The Motion Picture (1979), acquiring ridged foreheads.
 In subsequent television series and in later films, the militaristic traits of the Klingons were bolstered by an increased sense of honor and a strict warrior code similar to those of bushido, and a view of the afterlife similar to that of the Ancient Scandinavians.

 Klingons are recurring antagonists in the 1960s television series Star Trek, and have appeared in all subsequent series, along with ten of the Star Trek feature films.
 Initially intended to be antagonists for the crew of the USS Enterprise, the Klingons became a close ally of humanity in Star Trek: The Next Generation.
 In the 1990s series Star Trek: Deep Space Nine, humans and Klingons join with the Romulans to fight the Dominion.

 Among the elements created for the revised Klingons was a complete Klingon language, developed by Marc Okrand from gibberish suggested by actor James Doohan.
 Spoken Klingon has entered popular culture, even to the extent that some of the works of William Shakespeare and parts of the Bible have been translated into it.
 A dictionary, a book of sayings, and a cultural guide to the language have been published.
 According to the Guinness World Records, Klingon is the world's most popular fictional language as measured by number of speakers.